-- Shoulder belts must run from the shoulders horizontally or down, at no more than a 20° angle. - ➢ In cases where the shoulder belts must be routed down to the chassis floor, support by a roll cage bar or harness guide at the appropriate height is essential to establish the horizontal shoulder strap routing off the shoulder/HANS[®].
+- Shoulder belts must run from the shoulders horizontally or down, at no more than a 20° angle. - ➤ In cases where the shoulder belts must be routed down to the chassis floor, support by a roll cage bar or harness guide at the appropriate height is essential to establish the horizontal shoulder strap routing off the shoulder/HANS®.
 Most racing seats are not designed and tested to carry shoulder belt crash loads from downward installation.
 Severe injury or death could result.
-A 45° downward shoulder belt installation is possible with seats that SCHROTH has positively tested to take a load measured during a 50 kph [31 mph] and 28 G impact.
-Refer to the list of SCHROTH approved racing seats in section "Bolts, Seats and Stuff".
-WARNING: 45° downward shoulder belt installation must never be used with HANS[®]. - For the best restraint of the occupant's upper torso, anchor points should not be further back than 200 mm [8"] from back of user's seat. - In the event that the anchor points are further towards the rear of the vehicle [e.g. using a roll cage bar for wrap around attachment] the distance between the strap anchorages will narrow or even cross over as described in following graphs and formulas. - ➤ It is especially crucial to follow this strap routing when HANS[®] is in use.
+A 45° downward shoulder belt installation is possible with seats that SCHROTH has positively tested to take a load measured during a 50 kph [31 mph] and 28 G impact with a 75 kg (175 lb) dummy.
+Refer to the list of SCHROTH approved racing seats in section "About Seats".
+WARNING: 45° downward shoulder belt installation is not recommended with HANS®. - For the best restraint of the occupant's upper torso, ideal anchor points should not be further back than 200 mm [8"] from back of user's seat. - ➤ In the event that the anchor points are further towards the rear of the vehicle [e.g. using a roll cage bar for wrap around attachment] the distance between the strap anchor points will narrow or even cross over as described in following graphs and tables.

+It is especially crucial to follow this strap routing when HANS® is in use.